Terra Analytical standard oil test kits can also be used for engine coolants.

 Glycol also assists cooling by raising the boiling point of the coolant mix by several degrees.

 Modern coolants contain an additive package including several inhibiters which reduce the amount of corrosion that can occur.
 A cooler heat exchanger has a large surface area of copper or aluminium in the cooler which runs at a high temperature.
 Corrosion reduces the ability of the cooler to transfer heat to the outside.
 Lack of inhibiter additives can cause the efficiency of the cooler to deteriorate which can allow overheating and places more stress on an engine.
-Gough Analytical does not have specific test methods for the huge variety of coolant inhibiters on the market.
+Terra Analytical does not have specific test methods for the huge variety of coolant inhibiters on the market.
 It is best to work with your coolant supplier for their advice on the specific inhibiter test method for each specific product.
-[For example Gough Analytical has the appropriate coolant tests for Caterpillar coolants supplied via Gough Cat.]
+[For example Terra Analytical has the appropriate coolant tests for Caterpillar coolants supplied via Terra Cat.]

 Additional tests coolant tests included are pH and PQ (ferromagnetic particle index) and various subjective tests such as Colour, Odour, and Visible Particles.